syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>DeleteColumnCommand</p>
 </td>
 <td>
-<p>Represents the command to delete the entire column of a table at current position.</p>
+<p>Represents the command to delete the selected column of a table.</p>
 </td>
 <td>
 <p>NA</p>